In this article, I am showing you my favorite cleaning essentials that are non-toxic, sustainable, and perfect for your natural home.

 Another product made from natural materials: lambswool.
 I use this duster to get the cobwebs off my walls and ceilings.
 Sometimes, I use it just to dust surfaces in our home.
 Once I am done, I just shake off the dust.

 Of course, you need some bucket or pail to hold a lot of water.
 You already know that I don’t like plastic.
 Therefore, I have an enamel pail.
 Nothing has the homemaking and farmhouse vibe as enamel does.
 Eventually, you might get little chips in the enamel which just adds a nice patina.

 Certainly not!
 I am just showing you the items that I prefer.
 You might already have one or a few of them.
 Or you might be ready to replace a worn item.

 As you might expect, most of these natural items are more expensive than their plastic counterparts.
-I like to see it as an investment: into my family’s health and the environment.
+I like to see it as an investment: in my family’s health and the environment.

 In terms of sustainability, I am not sure it’s all that helpful to throw out perfectly good items just to replace them with a more sustainable one.
 Just go at your own pace.

 Please do come back next week for part 2 of this series where I will show you how you can make your own cleaners from very simple ingredients.
 Of course, all are non-toxic and natural.

 My favorite cleaning essentials and where to get them:

 - natural leather chamois (here)